 Vaccines save lives by preventing the spread of contagious diseases and boosting your immune system.
-Vaccinations are available at Urgent Care Ford, in Owensboro, Multicare Owensboro Health Muhlenberg Community Hospital.
+View vaccinations are available at Urgent Care Ford, in Owensboro, Multicare, and Owensboro Health Muhlenberg Community Hospital.

 How Vaccines Work

 Vaccines "teach" your body how to defend itself when germs, such as viruses or bacteria, invade it:

 - They expose you to a very small, very safe amount of viruses or bacteria that have been weakened or killed.

 - Your immune system then learns to recognize and attack the infection if you are exposed to it later in life.